Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Theory, Results, and Discussion

-In the next, we investigate whether the above findings are valid for photoionization of inner-shells and valence-shells of endohedral multielectron atoms $A$@C$_{60}$ as well.
+Next, we investigate whether the above findings are valid for photoionization of inner-shells and valence-shells of endohedral multielectron atoms $A$@C$_{60}$ where electron correlation is strong.
 To date, only photoionization of endohedral Xe@C$_{60}^{+}$ has been reliably measured experimentally \cite{Kilcoyne}.
-Therefore, we choose photoionization of Xe@C$_{60}$ as the case study to learn how discontinuity of $U_{\rm SWP}(r)$ and diffuseness of $U_{\rm DP}(r)$ may affect photoionization cross sections $\sigma_{n\ell}(\omega)$ of, and photoelectron angular-asymmetry parameters $\beta_{n\ell}(\omega)$ from, the Xe@C$_{60}$ inner $4d^{10}$ and valence $5p^{6}$ subshells.
+Therefore, we choose photoionization of Xe@C$_{60}$ as the case study to learn how discontinuity of $U_{\rm SWP}(r)$ or diffuseness of $U_{\rm DP}(r)$ may affect photoionization cross sections $\sigma_{n\ell}(\omega)$ of, and photoelectron angular-asymmetry parameters $\beta_{n\ell}(\omega)$ from, the Xe@C$_{60}$ inner ${\rm 4d}^{10}$ and valence ${\rm 5p}^{6}$ subshells.
+The comparison of our calculated data for neutral Xe@C$_{60}$ with experimental data for charged Xe@C$_{60}^{+}$ \cite{Kilcoyne} is appropriate because \cite{DolmatovAQC,Coulumb} charging the C$_{60}$ shell positively does nothing to the photoionization cross section (as a function of photon energy) except to increase the threshold energy.
 Note, $\beta_{n\ell}(\omega)$ depends on phase shifts $\delta_{\ell\pm 1}$ of photoionization matrix elements.
 Hence, corresponding calculated data will provide, although implicitly, the information on sensitivity of phase shifts $\delta_{\ell\pm 1}$ to diffuseness of a confining potential as well.
-RPAE calculated data for $\sigma_{4d}(\omega)$ and $\beta_{4d}(\omega)$, as well as for $\sigma_{5p}(\omega)$ and $\beta_{5p}(\omega)$, are depicted in Fig.~\ref{fig3} and Fig.~\ref{fig4}, respectively.
+Both HF and RPAE calculated data for $\sigma_{\rm 4d}(\omega)$ and $\beta_{\rm 4d}(\omega)$, as well as for $\sigma_{\rm 5p}(\omega)$ and $\beta_{\rm 5p}(\omega)$, are depicted in figures~\ref{fig3} and \ref{fig4}, respectively.

-One can see from Figs.~\ref{fig3} and \ref{fig4} (compare dashed curves marked as ``$U_{\rm SWP}$'' with solid curves marked as ``$U_{\rm DP}$, $\eta=0.1$'') that, similar to the H@C$_{60}$ case, there are little-to-no differences both in calculated $\sigma_{n\ell}(\omega)$'s and $\beta_{n\ell}(\omega)$'s obtained with accounting for a square-well-potential confinement versus those obtained with a diffuse confinement potential even with as large degree of diffuseness as $\eta=0.1$.
-Thus, photoionization spectra both of a single-electron and multielectron endohedral atom $A$@C$_{60}$ are equally insensitive to discontinuity in $U_{\rm SWP}$ or diffuseness of $U_{\rm DP}$; the implication is that the findings carry the general meaning.
+One can see from figures~\ref{fig3} and \ref{fig4} (compare dashed curves marked as ``$U_{\rm SWP}$'' with solid curves marked as ``$U_{\rm DP}$, $\eta=0.1$'') that calculated data for $\sigma_{n\ell}(\omega)$ and $\beta_{n\ell}(\omega)$, obtained with the use of either of the two potentials, are practically identical even in the presence of a strong electron correlation in the atom.
+This leads us to the conclusions outlined in the next section.